mrsarac/ffreadwise-translator-plugin/README.md

 4. Enter your target language code (ISO 639-1, e.g., `en`, `tr`, `de`).
 A reference list is available here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
 5. Click Save
-6. Go to `https://readwise.io/bookreview/`, open a highlight in edit mode
+6. Go to `https://readwise.io/bookreview/` or `https://readwise.io/dailyreview`, open a highlight in edit mode
 7. Click the “Translate (XX)” button next to Save; the text is translated in place

 Notes